svn2github/sdcc/sdcc/doc/README.txt

  http://sourceforge.net/mail/?group_id=599

 Notes:
 * The ds400, pic14 and pic16 are currently experimental, but work is in
 progress.
 Please check http://sdcc.sourceforge.net/snap.php for snapshots.
 * The TININative, avr and xa51 targets are no longer maintained.

 Roadmap:
 COPYING    - GPL v2
+debugger/  - sdcdb debugger
-as/             - Assembler, derived from asxxxx debugger/ device/         - Device libraries and examples doc/            - sdcc and target specific documentation link/           - Linker, also derived from asxxxx sim/            - Simulator (mcs51 only) src/            - Source to the C compiler and targets support/        - Libraries and apps that may not be provided by your system.
+device/    - Device libraries and examples doc/       - sdcc and target specific documentation sdas/      - Assemblers and linkers, derived from asxxxx sim/       - ucsim simulator src/       - Source to the C compiler and targets support/   - Libraries and apps that may not be provided by your system.

 Authors and interested persons: